Best Dog Beds for Heavy Shedders

 Who should skip or keep expectations modest

-Skip very plush or high-maintenance beds if you already know you do not enjoy deep-cleaning bulky pet items.
+Skip very plush or high-maintenance beds if you already know you don’t enjoy deep-cleaning bulky pet items.
 A simpler cover and shape will probably serve you better long term.

 You should also be cautious with oversized beds chosen purely for looks.
 If they are hard to launder or awkward to position, they may become more nuisance than comfort upgrade.